 Because so many cases of shoulder bursitis are a result of overuse, adequate rest can usually help to greatly reduce painful symptoms caused by shoulder bursitis.
 Other effective treatment methods for shoulder bursitis include:

 - Over-the-counter medications to bring down inflammation of the bursa

 - Applying ice to the area for 10-15 minutes at a time

 - Utilize a shoulder brace to immobilize the joint and keep yourself from aggravating it further

 If the aforementioned non-invasive treatments do not prove successful after months of implementation, it may be time to consider surgery.
 Types of shoulder surgery can vary and will depend on the individual patient’s case.

 Your surgeon will typically either opt to reconfigure the damaged tissues that are pressing into the bursa, or they may choose to remove the bursa entirely in order to provide more room within the joint.

 It is very important to discuss each and every option available to you with your physician before committing to a course of treatment.
-To speak with Dr. Merson about your shoulder bursitis, please contact Palm Beach Pain Institute today to schedule an appointment.
+To speak with Dr. Merson about your shoulder bursitis, please contact Palm Beach Pain Institute today to schedule an appointment in Delray Beach.
 Give us a call at (561) 499-7020 or request an appointment through our secure online form.